 Yes – our aim is to increase local jobs, training for jobs, and ease of access to jobs for both estates.
 There are also likely to be jobs available for local people on any construction work that takes place in both communities.

 We are working closely with health and social care providers such as the NHS, County Council and independent providers, to improve local health and social care facilities and support.
 More homes and people in the area would help to justify and support improving existing or providing new facilities on both estates.

 Yes – the aim is to improve the range and quality of facilities in Matson and Podsmead.
 This may involve increasing the number of homes over time.
 The extra people this would bring to the area would help to support shops, schools and local services, and improve public transport.

-It’s highly likely this will be the case – current planning guidance generally requires more parking spaces than were provided at the time the estates were first built.
-We would also be hoping to improve roads and footpaths, bus routes and improve both Matson and Podsmead’s connections with neighbouring housing, employment and recreational areas and the city centre.
+It is highly likely this will be the case – current planning guidance generally requires more parking spaces than were provided at the time the estates were first built.
+We would also be hoping to improve roads and footpaths, bus routes and improve both Matson and Podsmead’s connections with neighbouring housing, employment, recreational areas and the city centre.

 It may do in certain places, but we do recognise the importance of providing good quality green space.

 To get the regeneration started we will need to replace some existing green space with new homes/shops/facilities/green space.
 This would allow us to rehouse people from another area on the estate and we could then regenerate the area they have moved from.